osherachamim/ai-infrastructure-agents/commands/rules.md

 - Always add `set -euo pipefail` in bash scripts
 - Always add login check at the start of scripts (`az account show` / `gh auth status`)
 - Always add a `--dry-run` flag to any bulk-operation script
-- Scripts must be idempotent — safe to re-run without side effects
-- Always log output to a report file for audit

 ## Azure AD Rules
 - All groups follow naming convention